 It seems simple enough but unfortunately there are many different interpretations.
 Sometimes it is assumed that porphyry is granitic in composition 1 while other sources claim that composition plays no role whatsoever2.
 Some authors make a difference between porphyry and porphyritic rock.
 This is based on field relations.
 True porphyry according to this interpretation is an intrusive rock.
 Extrusive (lava) rock may have a porphyritic texture but it should be named porphyritic rock, not porphyry3.

 Another system which I am familiar with because it seems to be widespread in continental Europe is to contrast between “porphyry” (feldspar phenocrysts are alkaline) and “porphyrite” (feldspar phenocrysts are plagioclase)4.
-So, according to this system, we can talk about “rhyolite porphyry” and “basalt porphyrite” for example but never “basalt porphyry” and “rhyolite porphyrite”.
-Nowadays it seems to be common to use appropriate rock type name in addition to “porphyry” (two examples in the previous sentence) but it used to be very common to use the name of the minerals that form the porphyritic texture.
+According to this system, we can talk about “rhyolite porphyry” and “basalt porphyrite”, for example, but never “basalt porphyry” and “rhyolite porphyrite”.
+Nowadays it seems to be common to use appropriate rock type name in addition to “porphyry” (two examples in the previous sentence), but it used to be very common to use the name of the minerals that form the porphyritic texture.
 “Plagioclase porphyrite” and “quartz porphyry” have been used instead of “basalt porphyrite” and “rhyolite porphyry”.

 Yet another source of confusion are the terms “porphyritic” and “porphyraceous”.
 Rocks are said to be porphyritic if their groundmass is fine-grained ar aphanitic and porphyraceous if their groundmass in visible to the naked eye.
 Hence, rhyolite and basalt as fine-grained volcanic rocks are porphyritic and granite, syenite, etc. as coarse-grained plutonic rocks are porphyraceous.
 Phenocrysts that make up porphyry should be felsic (quartz, feldspar).